imolein/lua-zabbix-sender/README.md

 ### `has_unsent_items()`

-Returns if there are unsent items and the number of unset items.
+Checks if there are currently unsent items.

 **Returns:**